vivirodrigues/RL_Routing/description.md

 One hypothesis for the bad performance of the DQN (it is well known that it is tricky) is that our state space and action space are discrete and really large.
 The output of the network will be a vector of size $n$, which can be $605$ in our experiments, a really unusual application of the DQN.

+## Conclusion

+This work evaluated suggestion route approaches using different Reinforcement Learning methods.
+Considering the Monte Carlo algorithm, the N0 1000 reduced the route cost, and its policy provided almost 100% generalization, as the new sources reached the target with the same deterministic policy.
+This method is suitable for both stochastic and deterministic environments and for unit and weighted rewards.

+In future works, we suggest incorporating the algorithms into [SUMO](https://eclipse.dev/sumo/), a realistic simulation of urban mobility.
+In this case, it would be possible to integrate traffic, gas, velocity, and time into the environment.
+We also suggest adding stop points before reaching the target node.

 ## Contributions